The New Public Charge Rule – What You Need to Know

 Special Immigrants from Iraq and Afghanistan.

-What benefits will immigration officials consider under the new rule?
+What benefits will immigration officials consider in the public charge test?

 Is the use of benefits the only thing immigration officials consider in the public charge test?